benskov95/Flow2-Week1-projects/README.md

 - 'jpademo' = completed

 ## Wednesday
 Worked on 1 project: 'rest_jax_rs'.
 After being introduced to relations with JPA, we started incorporating REST in a more fleshed out project to create a person API where we can add and modify person objects in our database through JPA.
-We used Postman to test our endpoints and ensure that the responses from our endpoints contained the correct JSON objects.
+I used Postman to test my endpoints and ensure that the responses from them contained the correct JSON objects.

 We continued working on this project on Thursday, adding ExceptionMappers to handle different errors that might occur and returning prettier, easy to understand error messages in the form of JSON objects (with the HTTP status code, e.g. 404 if you try to delete a person that doesn't exist in the database).